 Pour in some water and scrape the bottom of the pan well.
 Add lentils and tomatoes.

-Add coconut milk and stir really well, then put the lid on, seal it and cook as directed in the full recipe below.
+Add coconut milk, then put the lid on, seal it and cook as directed in the full recipe below.

 HOW TO SERVE INSTANT POT LENTIL DAL